-- 120. The Athlete made a sincere and remorseful statement to the effect that he never intended to disrespect the sport he has loved all his life.
-To justify a reduction in sanction for his Second ADRV he argues that inference, deduction and common sense can only lead to a conclusion that there is no reason for him to have taken the Plantman again one year later whilst under extreme scrutiny and that his second ADRV cannot be found to be intentional as a result. - 121.
+- 121. The Athlete made a sincere and remorseful statement to the effect that he never intended to disrespect the sport he has loved all his life.
+To justify a reduction in sanction for his Second ADRV he argues that inference, deduction and common sense can only lead to a conclusion that there is no reason for him to have taken the Plantman again one year later whilst under extreme scrutiny and that his second ADRV cannot be found to be intentional as a result. - 122.
 He acknowledges that he has no explanation whatsoever for this Second ADRV other than it being residual traces of the LGD 4033 unintentionally ingested by way of the Plantman a year before.
 But he nonetheless argues that the rules allow an athlete to establish they had no intention to use a non-specified prohibited substance without determining its source and that this is one of those highly unlikely circumstances where such a finding should apply.
-The Arbitrator cannot agree with such a proposition. - 122.
-The Arbitrator finds the Athlete's explanation for his Second ADRV inadequate.
-He has brought forth no evidence whatsoever to support his blanket assertion that the Second ADRV must have been caused by Plantman residue.
+The Arbitrator cannot agree with such a proposition.